PGrantcharov/BreastCancerDetection/README.md

 `MultiImage.ipynb` contains model development code

+`sklearn_prediction.ipynb` contains code that uses DNN output as features for classifier incorporating predictions of neighboring windows

-`Results.ipynb` contains all preprocessing code
+`Results.ipynb` contains visualization code and result examination

 `test_prediction.csv` contains all predictions on test sections using just the deep learning model

 `lr_prediction.csv` contains all predictions on test set using the deep learning model AND the logistic regression add-on

 # Project Slideshow